-The ARPS model is used to simulate gravity waves throughout the troposphere and stratosphere during 24 January 2005 case when the stratospheric vortex was very stable and unusually cold.
+[45] The ARPS model is used to simulate gravity waves throughout the troposphere and stratosphere during the case on 24 January 2005 when the stratospheric vortex was very stable and unusually cold.
 The model generates pronounced gravity wave features over the Eastern Greenland in association with the forcing by Greenland mountainous terrain.
-Growing in strength and spatial coverage with altitude, wave disturbances over the Greenland are dominated by horizontal wavelengths of 80-300 km and vertical wavelength of 7-20 km.
-Wind speed reduction in the circumpolar jet occurs downstream of Greenland and is coincident with regions of strong wave forcing due to vertical divergence of the horizontal momentum fluxes as result of wave dissipation (through mechanical wave breaking).
-The penetration of these waves into the stratosphere from their near-surface source is fostered by the persistently strong eastward flow that is nearly perpendicular to the Greenland terrain and nearly barotropic throughout the vertical domain.
-Thus, the present simulation shows that orographic gravity waves interact strongly with the polar vortex by locally slowing down the circumpolar wind.
-These gravity wave features compare favorably with the AIRS radiance perturbations.
+Growing in strength and spatial coverage with altitude, wave disturbances over Greenland are dominated by horizontal wavelengths of 80-300 km and vertical wavelengths of 7-20 km.
+Wind speed reduction in the circumpolar jet occurs downstream of Greenland and is coincident with regions of strong wave forcing because of vertical divergence of the horizontal momentum fluxes as a result of wave breaking.
+The penetration of these waves into the stratosphere from their near-surface source is fostered by the persistently strong eastward flow that is nearly perpendicular to the Greenland terrain and nearly unidirectional throughout the vertical domain.
+Thus the present simulation shows that orographic gravity waves interact strongly with the polar vortex by locally slowing down the circumpolar wind.
+The simulated gravity wave features compare favorably with AIRS radiance perturbations.